Best free iPad games

 Tilt to Live HD

 The basic aim of Tilt to Live is simple: avoid the red dots, either by cunning dodging and weaving or by triggering explosive devices in the arena.
-The game stands apart from similar releases due to its polish and sense of humour.
-You get the basic mode for free, and others can be unlocked by in-app purchase.
+At the time, this wasn't especially innovative, and Tilt to Live has itself since spawned two (paid) sequels.

-Doctor Who: Legacy (universal)
+Doctor Who: Legacy

 It's a case of timey-wimey-puzzley-wuzzley as Doctor Who: Legacy aims to show you that your iPad is bigger on the inside, able to house intergalactic warfare.
 The game itself is a gem-swapper not a million miles away from Puzzle Quest, but all the Doctor Who trappings will make it a must for fans of the show - or Daleks fine-tuning their tactics regarding how to finally beat their nemesis, mostly via the use of strategically placed coloured orbs.

-10 Pin Shuffle (Bowling) Lite (universal)
+10 Pin Shuffle Bowling